fishjar/kiss-translator/README.en.md

 You can achieve this through `Rules Setting` with the following methods:

-- Personal Rules: RULES-> Global Rule -> Translate Switch -> Disaabled
+- Global Rule -> Translate Switch -> Disaabled
-- Subscription Rules: SUBSCRIBE -> Select the third option `kiss-rules-off.json`
+- Subscription Rules: Select the third option `kiss-rules-off_v2.json`
-- Override Subscription Rules: OVERWRITE -> Translate Switch -> Disaabled
 - Add a Personal Rule for a Specific Website: Translate Switch -> Disaabled

 ### How to Set Keyboard Shortcuts